cert-manager/cert-manager/docs/tasks/upgrading/upgrading-0.10-0.11.rst

    $ TODO: Add link

    # Mark the binary as executable and run the binary against your cluster
-   $ chmod +x api-migration && ./api-migration --kubeconfig /path/to/my/kubeconfig
+   $ chmod +x api-migration && ./api-migration --kubeconfig /path/to/my/kubeconfig.yaml

    # Follow the CLI ouput and check for the difference that has been made in files
-   $ vim -d ingress.yaml ingress-migrated.yaml
+   $ diff ingress.yaml ingress-migrated.yaml

    # Finally, once the new ingress resources have been reviewed, apply the manifests
-   $ kubectl apply -f ingress-migrated --kubeconfig /path/to/my/kubeconfig
+   $ kubectl apply -f ingress-migrated --kubeconfig /path/to/my/kubeconfig.yaml

 You should make sure to update _all_ Ingress resources to ensure that your certificates continue to be kept up to date.